inertiajs/inertia-rails/README.md

 ## Installation

 ## This gem is not currently published, but maybe that's where you come in!
-Check our our open issues if you can pitch in.
+Check out our open issues if you can pitch in.

 ~~Add this line to your application's Gemfile:~~